 I love stories about the Romanov Dynasty.
 Ever since I saw a collection of Faberge eggs when I was a child, the story of the last members of the Russian Imperial family have always fascinated me.

-This historical fiction story revolves around the eldest daughter, Olga.
+This biographical historical fiction story revolves around the eldest daughter, Olga.
 Its dual timeline switches between the family’s life after the revolution and Olga’s childhood and the events that lead to the revolution in the first place.

 We all know how this tragic story ends, so this book is all about the journey.
 I love that Turnbull focused on a sister other than Anastasia.
 It was quite well done and a great one for historical fiction fans!

-Another book I absolutely adored.
+This is another holiday book I absolutely adored.
 This second chance love story takes place over 10 years and you’ll be rooting for this couple the entire time.

 The perfect winter romance – this one is a bit steamy – that will have you smiling from ear to ear.
 I listened to this one from my local library, but it would be just as good in print.